Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Two-dimensional/cohomological/rational limit

 \section{Two-dimensional/cohomological/rational limit}

-In this section we take the zero-radius limit of the time circle $S^1$ and show that the wall-crossing formulas reduce to the the wall-crossing formulas for the vortex partition functions in 2d $\mathcal{N}=(2,2)$ and $\mathcal{N}=(2,2)^*$ gauge theories on $\mathbb{R}^2$.
-Since an exponentiated chemical potential $e^{m_i}$ is a BPS background Wilson loop for a $U(1)$-flavor symmetry, in the 2d limit, we may rescale that $m_i \to -\beta m_i$ and take a limit $\beta \to 0$ with keeping the new $m_i$ finite.
-Here $\beta$ is the circumference of $S^1$ and the new $m_i$ is a twisted mass in the 2d theory.
-Let us rescale all the chemical potentials and take the zero radius limit.
+In this section we take the zero-radius limit of the time circle $S^1$ and show that the wall-crossing formulas reduce to the wall-crossing formulas for the vortex partition functions in 2d $\mathcal{N}=(2,2)$ and $\mathcal{N}=(2,2)^*$ gauge theories on $\mathbb{R}^2$.
+Since an exponentiated chemical potential $e^{m_i}$ is a BPS background Wilson loop for a $U(1)$ flavor symmetry, in the 2d limit, we may rescale it as $m_i \to -\beta m_i$ and take the limit $\beta \to 0$ while keeping the new $m_i$ finite.
+Here $\beta$ is the circumference of $S^1$, and the new $m_i$ is a twisted mass in the 2d theory.
+Let us rescale all the chemical potentials and take the zero-radius limit.